Greyfriars Church, Reading: As a parish church

 The church was restored around 1863 by the Reading Borough Surveyor, W H Woodman.
 The original building is constructed from squared and knapped flints with a stone plinth and buttresses.
 The tiled roof sweeps down over aisles, and the church has a three bay nave.
 The large transept and triple arched belfry were added to the church by Woodman.
 The nave has segmental headed 3 light windows of plain decorated style and an extremely fine west window of 5 lights, in a decorated style with reticulated tracery.
 The interior is spacious, with a crown post and wind brace roof supported on original cruciform and quadriblobe shafts.
 The font and pulpit date from the restoration.

 The Memorial Hall, a building seating about fifty opens both to the north side of the Church and to Sackville Street, was constructed in the early twentieth century.
 It can be divided into three rooms.

 The Vicarage building was re-built in 1961–62 with the outward appearance of the original Georgian town house, but with a modern interior.
 It has now been purchased from the diocese, together with its garden, by the congregation of Greyfriars to be used for the mission of the church, initially as a Day Nursery.

 Attached to the main church building is the West End, which was constructed in the 1970s to create an entrance foyer and a semi-circular lounge with seating for 100–150.
-Moveable screens allow for it to be divided into four smaller areas.
+Movable screens allow for it to be divided into four smaller areas.
 There are also a small kitchen and toilets.
 The Greyfriars Centre, adjacent to the Church, was completed in 1983 and consists of a general purpose hall for sports and other activities, a coffee lounge with kitchen, bookshop, two meeting rooms, the Church office, toilets and showers.

 In 2000, the church's interior was reordered and modernised.
 The Victorian pews were replaced with movable seating to allow greater flexibility in the building's use, such as the large dinners which launch the church's Alpha Courses.
 The pulpit was moved to the rear of the nave.
 A baptistery was also installed.